wso2/docs-ei/en/streaming-integrator/docs/examples/triggering-integrations-via-micro-integrator.md

     This configuration has a configuration parameter to start the gRPC server, and specifies the default sequence to inject messages accordingly.

-2. Deploy the following sequence by saving it as an XML file in the `<MI_Home>/repository/deployment/server/synapse-configs/default/sequences` directory.
+2. Deploy the following sequence by saving it as `inSeq.xml` file in the `<MI_Home>/repository/deployment/server/synapse-configs/default/sequences` directory.

     !!!info
         Note that the name of the sequence is `inSeq`.
 This is referred to in the `gRPC` sink configuration in the `grpc-call-response` Siddhi application you previously created in the Streaming Integrator.